 Victoria, temperate capital of British Columbia, is the entrance to the year-round playground of Vancouver Island.
-Here The Empress, westernmost of the Canadian Pacific chain of hotels from sea to sea, vine-clad, set in its own spacious garden facing the harbour, close to business and shopping centres, is the focal point of local society, head-quarters for visitors.
-Golf, motoring, tennis, sailing, swimming, riding, picturesque parks and scenic drives are the background of a holiday life that includes shopping for woollens, diamonds, silverware, linens and many other imports.
+Here The Empress, westernmost of CP Hotels chain from sea to sea, set in its own garden facing the harbour, close to business and shopping centres, is the focal point of local society, headquarters for visitors.
+Golf, motoring, tennis, sailing, fishing, swimming, riding, picturesque parks and scenic drives are the background of a holiday life that includes shopping for woollens, china, silverware, linens and many other imports.